Madhav-MKNC/LAWrence-lab/README.md

 # Run

-For Extracting and comparing articles:
+For Extracting and comparing articles: (output will be saved as Output_Comparison.xlsx)

 <code>python extract_articles.py START_ROW END_ROW</code>